gatling/gatling/src/docs/content/reference/current/core/session/validation/index.md

 {{< include-code "ValidationSample.scala#flatMap" scala >}}

-In both case, the chained function is not called if the original `Validation` was a `Failure`:
+In both cases, the chained function is not called if the original `Validation` was a `Failure`:

 {{< include-code "ValidationSample.scala#map-failure" scala >}}